New Mass Falsifies the Definition of “Mystery of Faith”

 “Hence, too, that meaning of the sacred dogmas is ever to be maintained which has once been declared by Holy Mother Church, and there must never be any abandonment of this sense under the pretext or in the name of a more profound understanding.”
 (End quote from Vatican Council I, 1870)

-Well, as we are about to see, the term “Mystery of Faith” in the consecration of the wine is a sacred dogma “which has once been declared by Holy Mother Church.”
+Well, as we are about to see, the term “Mystery of Faith” in the consecration of the wine is a formulation of the meaning of a sacred dogma “which has once been declared by Holy Mother Church.”
 We will further see that Paul VI in his “New Mass” abandoned “this sense” -- and, in fact, contradicted it.
-In other words, Paul VI did exactly what the Church had infallibly defined must not be done.
-And this no true pope could ever do.
+In other words, Paul VI did exactly what the Church had infallibly defined at the First Vatican Council must not be done.
+Thus Paul VI did what no true pope could ever do.

 (If anyone needs to see the proof that the term “Mystery of Faith” is part of the essential form of the consecration of the Mass in the Latin rite, please see our companion paper, “The New Mass is Invalid Because of Substantial Change in Christ’s Words” in the right hand column at realnews247.com as well as Patrick Omlor's paper, "No 'Mystery of Faith': No Mass.")